eveskew/RVFutures/README.md

 - [`model_postprocessing.R`](/scripts/model_postprocessing.R) uses saved XGBoost model objects to generate ROC curve, variable importance, and partial dependence plots.
 Also calculates the cutoff value that maximizes the true skill statistic (TSS) for use in downstream analyses

 - [`generate_prediction_rasters.R`](/scripts/generate_prediction_rasters.R) uses saved XGBoost model objects to generate prediction rasters showing the relative likelihood of RVF across the study region.
 These prediction rasters are generated for all months of the calendar year using predictor data describing historical climate (1970-2000), historical weather (2008-2021), and future climate conditions.
-Summary data is written to [prediction_raster_summary.csv](/data/misc/prediction_raster_summary.csv)
+Summary data written to [prediction_raster_summary.csv](/data/misc/prediction_raster_summary.csv)

 - [`model_validation.R`](/scripts/model_validation.R) calculates grid cell-level RVFV force of infection (FOI) and combines these estimates with RVF relative likelihood values from the prediction raster layers to validate our model's predictive ability.
 Also generates the accompanying figure.
 Data written to [serology_data_for_validation.csv](/data/serology_data/serology_data_for_validation.csv)

 - [`calculate_pop_at_risk.R`](/scripts/calculate_pop_at_risk.R) combines predicted RVF relative likelihood values from the prediction rasters with estimates of future human population to calculate the future population at risk.
 Estimates written to [human_pop_at_risk.csv](/data/misc/human_pop_at_risk.csv)

 #### Plotting

+- [`plot_outbreak_data.R`](/scripts/plot_outbreak_data.R) generates figures showing the distribution of observed inter-epidemic RVF outbreak events

+- [`plot_background_points.R`](/scripts/plot_background_points.R) generates a single figure showing the background points used in XGBoost modeling

+- [`plot_main.R`](/scripts/plot_main.R) is the project's primary plotting script

+- [`plot_deltas.R`](/scripts/plot_deltas.R) generates monthly-level figures showing change over time in precipitation and temperature variables as well as model-based predictions

+- [`plot_gif.R`](/scripts/plot_gif.R) generates a GIF of monthly predictions from 2008-2021